pmahnke/mahnke-cocktails/recipe/20th_century.md

 - Method: Shaken
 - Pour: Double Strain
 - Glassware: Nick & Nora
-- Garnish: Cocktail Cherry optional
+- Garnish: Cocktail cherry
 - Special Prep:
-- OPTIONAL: 1 barspoon Tempus Fugit Crème de Cacao added to the glass and placed in the freezer to solidify
+  - OPTIONAL: 1 barspoon of Tempus Fugit Crème de Cacao added to the glass and placed in the freezer to solidify